Skip to main content

 Late-Successional Reserve Assessment

-The Late-Successional Reserve Assessment for the Okanogan-Wenatchee National Forest was revised in May 2024.
-Revision brought the original assessments, completed over 25 years ago for the Wenatchee and Okanogan National Forests, up-to-date with current conditions on the ground, incorporated latest science, and revised management recommendations.
+The Late-Successional Reserve Assessment for the Okanogan-Wenatchee National Forest was revised in 2024.
+The revision updated 25-year-old assessments for the Wenatchee and Okanogan National Forests, reflecting current conditions, incorporating the latest science, and revising management recommendations.